Abde Ezzalzouli

-Abdessamad "Abde" Ezzalzouli (عبد الصمد الزلزولي; born 17 December 2001), sometimes known as Ez Abde, is a Moroccan professional footballer who plays as a winger for La Liga club Real Betis and the Morocco national team.
+Abdessamad "Abde" Ezzalzouli (Note: عبد الصمد الزلزولي) (born 17 December 2001), sometimes known as Ez Abde, is a Moroccan professional footballer who plays as a left winger for La Liga club Real Betis and the Morocco national team.

 Ezzalzouli began his professional career with Hércules in 2019 before signing for Barcelona in 2021.
 Following a loan move to Osasuna, he joined Real Betis in 2023, helping the club to its first ever European final.

 Ezzalzouli made his international debut for Morocco in 2022, after previously being capped by the nation's youth teams at under-20 level.
-He was chosen in the Moroccan squads for the FIFA World Cup in 2022 and the Africa Cup of Nations in 2023.
+He was chosen in the Moroccan squads for the FIFA World Cup in 2022 and the Africa Cup of Nations in 2023 and 2025.

 Early life

 Born in Beni Mellal Morocco, Ezzalzouli moved to Spain with his family at the age of seven to live and started his football youth career in the neighborhood of Carrús, in the city of Elche.